chrisfrank/nanostyled/README.md

 */
 ```

-**But fixing the verbosity problem by making a component creates a second
+But fixing the verbosity problem by making a components creates a new problem.
-problem**.

 ### Problem 2: It's hard to override default styles

-We've hard-coded a blue background into our `<Button>` component in problem 1.
+We hard-coded a blue background into our `<Button>` component in problem 1.
+What
-What if we want a red background?
+if we want a red background?

 We could try using a className: